Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Thom space model

 This implies $\TPhi(\pi_P^{-1}(D_{\alpha\beta}))=*$.
 Thus, $\TPhi$ factors through $\TT^S$.
 Now the claim of the theorem follows from the classical Atiyah duality (see \cite{browder} for example).

-\end{proof} \begin{rem} In \cite{malin}, Malin proved homotopy invariance of homogeneous layers of stable embedding calculus tower using a duality similar to Theorem \ref{TAtiyahdual}. \end{rem} \begin{defi} \begin{enumerate} \item Let $\CH_{\kk}$ be the category of chain complexes and chain maps over $\kk$. \item For a chain complex $C_*$, $C_*[k]$ is the chain complex given by $C_l[k]=C_{k+l}$ with the same differential as $C_*$ (without extra sign). \item Functors $C^*(\PK),\ \bar C_*(\TT):\PP_n^{op}\to \CH_{\kk}$ is given by taking cochains and reduced chains of $\PK$ and $\TT$ in the objectwise manner respectively. $\bar C_*(\TT)[dn]:\PP_n^{op}\to \CH_{\kk}$ is given by taking the shift of $\bar C_*(\TT)$ in the objectwise manner. \end{enumerate} \end{defi} \begin{prop} $C^*(\PK)$ and $\bar C_*(\TT)[dn]$ are connected by a zigzag of natural quasi-isomorphisms \end{prop} \begin{proof} In \cite{moriya1}, a chain functor $C_*$ for symmetric spectra is defined.
+\end{proof} \begin{rem} In \cite{malin}, Malin proved homotopy invariance of the homogeneous layers of stable embedding calculus tower using a duality similar to Theorem \ref{TAtiyahdual} or Theorem 1.1 of \cite{moriya1}. \end{rem} \begin{defi} \begin{enumerate} \item Let $\CH_{\kk}$ be the category of chain complexes and chain maps over $\kk$.
+We mainly use cohomological grading denoted by a superscript.
+Homological grading, which is denoted by a subscript, is regarded as cohomological grading by negation. \item For a chain complex $C_*$, $C_*[k]$ is the chain complex given by $C_l[k]=C_{k+l}$ with the same differential as $C_*$ (without extra sign). \item The functors $C^*(\PK),\ \bar C_*(\TT):\PP_n^{op}\to \CH_{\kk}$ are given by taking cochains and reduced chains of $\PK$ and $\TT$ in the termwise manner respectively. $\bar C_*(\TT)[-dn]:\PP_n^{op}\to \CH_{\kk}$ is given by taking the shift of $\bar C_*(\TT)$ in the termwise manner. \end{enumerate} \end{defi} \begin{prop} The functors $C^*(\PK)$ and $\bar C_*(\TT)[-dn]$ are connected by a zigzag of termwise quasi-isomorphisms (i.e. natural transformations which induce a quasi-isomorphism at each ojbect). \end{prop} \begin{proof} In \cite{moriya1}, a chain functor $C_*$ for symmetric spectra is defined.
 The same definition works for our category of spectra as it is, so we adopt this functor in this proof.
-It preserves stable equivalence between semistabe spectra.
-By Lemma 5.3 of \cite{moriya1}, Lemma \ref{Lnathomologyiso}, and Theorem \ref{TAtiyahdual}. we have the following chain of natural quasi-isomorphisms
+It preserves stable equivalence between semistable spectra, and the spectra involved here are semistable.
+By Lemma 5.3 of \cite{moriya1}, Lemma \ref{Lnathomologyiso}, and Theorem \ref{TAtiyahdual}, we have the following chain of termwise quasi-isomorphisms

 where the last morphism is the canonical one in view of definition of the chain functor. \end{proof}